MicrosoftDocs/Hololens/hololens/settings-uri-list.md

 | Windows Update - Checks for updates | ms-settings:windowsupdate-action          |
 | Advanced Options                    | ms-settings:windowsupdate-options         |

-> [!NOTE]
->  1 The following two URI do not actually take you to the Advanced options or Options page, they will only block / show the main Windows Update page.
+>  <sup>1</sup> The following two URI do not actually take you to the Advanced options or Options page, they will only block / show the main Windows Update page.
 > - ms-settings:windowsupdate-options
 > - ms-settings:windowsupdate-restartoptions